So you’ve built the hardware, programmed and tested it! What now?

 Typically I do this:

-If the disk is particularly fragile, you can force FluxEngine not to retry
+If the disk is particularly dodgy, you can force FluxEngine not to retry

 failed reads with